MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/audio-zones.md

 - Have distinct acoustic features for different areas.
 For example, you can have an "outdoor space" where there's no echo and things sound flat, and an "indoor space" where concrete and glass surfaces result in more echo.

+- Create a "production booth" for people who are in the event to help the host (for example, running the lights). they can talk normally and no one outside the booth can hear them but they can hear everything that's going on outside the booth.

 =====================